ENVIRONMENTAL SITE ASSESSMENT - ESA (Assessment, Soil Test, Ground Water Test, Contamination Clean-Up)

 Evaluation of Information and Reporting

-Phase 1 environmental site assessment ESA in Ontario including City of Toronto, Durham Region, Halton Region, Peel Region and York Region (Ajax, Aurora, Bolton, Brampton, Burlington, Etobicoke, Maple, Markham, Milton, Mississauga, Newmarket, North York, Oakville, Oshawa, Pickering, Richmond Hill, Scarborough, Stouffville, Toronto, Vaughan, Uxbridge, Whitby and Woodbridge) can be arranged within six to eight business days.
+Ajax, Aurora, Bolton, Brampton, Burlington, Etobicoke, Maple, Markham, Milton, Mississauga, Newmarket, North York, Oakville, Oshawa, Pickering, Richmond Hill, Scarborough, Stouffville, Toronto, Vaughan, Uxbridge, Whitby, Barrie, Burlington, Bowmanville, Cambridge, Hamilton, Georgetown, Guelph, Kitchener, Kingston, London, Milton, Peterborough, Sarnia, Stoneycreek, St Catharines, Waterloo, Windsor and Woodbridge) can be arranged within six to eight business days.

 Phase 1 environmental site assessment ESA reports are ready within 5 business days after completion of phase 1 environmental site assessment ESA.
 We specialize in locating and analyzing missing or previously undiscovered documentary evidence as well as our successful record of thorough assessment and reporting of the entire phase 1 environmental site assessment ESA process are what set us apart from other providers.
 The consequences of completing an inadequate Environmental Site Assessment can far outweigh the cost of a thorough Phase I Environmental Site Assessment.

-Cost of Phase 1 Environmental Assessment is $1,990
+Cost of Phase 1 Environmental Assessment is $2,490

 SEEKING THE SOURCE - Phase 2 - Environmental Site Assessment - ESA

 The potential contamination is often identified through an initial phase 1 environmental site assessment.
-As described by the Canadian Standards Association CSA Standard CAN/CSA-Z769-00 a phase 2 environmental site assessment ESA involves sampling and testing of materials considered by the outcome of a phase 1 environmental site assessment ESA or other investigation to be possible instances of environmental contamination.
+As described by the Canadian Standards Association CSA Standard CAN/CSA-Z769-00 a phase 2 environmental site assessment ESA involves sampling and testing of soil and ground water etc., considered by the outcome of a phase 1 environmental site assessment ESA or other investigation to be possible instances of environmental contamination.
 The cost, scope and duration of a phase 2 environmental site assessment ESA are dependent on many factors such as the size and location of the site, the number and type of suspected, contaminants, the type of material to be sampled such as soil, groundwater, etc., the methods used for sample collection and the time required to obtain laboratory results.
 The most frequent substances tested are Petroleum Hydrocarbons in four fractions F1-F4, heavy metals, Volatile Organic Compounds VOC, Polynuclear Aromatic Hydrocarbons - PAH, Polychlorinated Biphenyl’s PCBs pesticides and solvents.
 Representative soil & water samples are mostly obtained from boreholes and monitoring wells.
 The boreholes placements are selected by an initial rationale as being the most likely locations of contaminations.

 Constituents of concern are identified, sampled, analyzed and the laboratory results are compared to the applicable Ontario Ministry of Environment Standards.
 If the phase two environmental site assessment identifies adverse environmental impact in excess of the applicable Ontario Ministry of Environment Guidelines, additional assessment and/or remedial work may be required.
 A phase 2 environmental site assessment ESA is an investigation to confirm the presence or absence of contamination on a property.
-If contamination is identified, the phase 2 environmental site assessment ESA findings are used to develop options for dealing with the contamination including removing the contamination, managing the contamination in-place and or monitoring soil and groundwater conditions to ensure the contamination doesn’t worsen.
+If contamination is identified, the phase 2 environmental site assessment ESA findings are used to develop options for dealing with the contamination including removing the contamination from the soil and/or ground water, managing the contamination in-place and or monitoring soil and groundwater conditions to ensure the contamination doesn’t worsen.
 A phase 2 environmental site assessment costs more and the turnaround time is much longer than the phase 1 encvironmental site assessment.

-Cost of Combination of a Phase 1 & a Phase 2 Environmental Site Assessment is $7,940
+Cost of Combination of a Phase 1 & a Phase 2 Environmental Site Assessment is $9,440

-REMEDIATION (CLEANUP) Phase 3 - Environmental Site Assessment - ESA
+1. REMEDIATION (CLEANUP) Phase 3 - Environmental Site Assessment - ESA

 Fortunately, today's property owners have learned from yesterday's mistakes, and are eager to cleanup contaminations confirmed in their properties.
 Phase 3 Environmental Site Assessment is an investigation involving remediation of a property.
 When a Phase 2 Environmental Site Assessment confirms an environmental contamination, a Phase 3 environmental site remediation may be initiated based on the type, degree, and extent of contamination and subsurface conditions at the site.
 Phase 3 environmental site investigations aim to delineate the physical extent of contamination based on recommendations made in Phase 2 environmental site Assessments.
 Phase 3 environmental site investigations may involve intensive testing, sampling, and monitoring, “fate and transport” studies and other modeling, and the design of feasibility studies for remediation and remedial plans.
 This study normally involves assessment of alternative cleanup methods, costs and logistics.
 Depending on the subsurface conditions, type of contaminant, and other variables, various methods such as excavate and haul of contaminated soil, pump and treatment of groundwater, bioremediation (supply oxygen and nutrients to a contaminated site so that naturally occurring bacteria that degrade hydrocarbons can flourish and breakdown the hydrocarbons), soil vapor extraction (force air through contaminated soil to drive contaminant particles into the air), neutralization in-place, may be used to remove or neutralize the contamination.